Kroc/PortaDOOM/PortaDOOM/files/wads/conversions/DOOMCE/README-DOOM-CE.md

 GZDoom sets the default UI scale to match your current resolution.
 If you wish to enlarge it, go to `Options > Scaling Options` and change the `User Interface Scale`.

+### Why does the HUD looks stretched vertically?

+GZDoom has an option called `HUD preserves aspect ratio`, make sure it is *disabled*.
+That option is only intended for PC Doom and will make the HUD scale incorrectly with these mods.

 ### The wrong music is playing.
 How can I change it?

 In the `Features` menu, go to `Audio Features` and change the `Music Type`.

-- Choosing `Computer` will only play action based tracks.
+- Choosing `Computer` will only play action based tracks (PC style).
-- Choosing `Console` will only play dark ambient tracks.
+- Choosing `Console` will only play dark ambient tracks (the original soundtrack).
 - If `Play Both Music Styles` is enabled, the PC track will play for `Minimum Seconds Playing Before Music Changes` and then fade to the Console track.

 ### What are the differences between the two new difficulties?